Yuze-Zhao/Yuze-Zhao.github.io/index.md

 Here is **Yuze Zhao (赵玉泽)**.<br>

-I am a second-year Master's student at the Beijing Normal University.
-My current research focuses on harmonic analysis, particularly on function spaces, under the supervision of [Prof. Dachun Yang](https://mathscinet.ams.org/mathscinet/MRAuthorID/317762) and [Prof. Wen Yuan](https://mathscinet.ams.org/mathscinet/MRAuthorID/743517).
+I am a second-year Master's student at the Beijing Normal University, under the supervision of [Prof. Dachun Yang](https://mathscinet.ams.org/mathscinet/MRAuthorID/317762) and [Prof. Wen Yuan](https://mathscinet.ams.org/mathscinet/MRAuthorID/743517).
+My current research focuses on harmonic analysis, particularly on function spaces.

 Prior to DUT, I have worked on applied mathematics under the guidance of [Prof. Junfeng Li](https://mathscinet.ams.org/mathscinet/MRAuthorID/756590) and [Dr. Suqing Wu](https://mathscinet.ams.org/mathscinet/MRAuthorID/1211260).

 If you are interested in any aspect of me, I am always open to discussions and academic collaborations.
 Feel free to reach out to me at — **yuzezhao [at] mail.bnu.edu.cn**